Have you spotted one of the 30 new double decker buses yet?

 The Enviro400ERs stand out from the rest of the regular fleet, mirroring the colours of Brighton: the midnight-blue silhouetted skyline, the dark teal of the sea and the iconic pale green of the city’s seaside arches.

 Managing Director of Brighton & Hove Buses Martin Harris said: “We wanted these buses to reflect the city and the communities they serve.
 It’s a tribute to Brighton life and to the people who live here.
 Our aim is to help improve air quality for everybody by continually cutting emissions and reducing our energy and fuel use.
-These new buses are an important part of our commitment to making Brighton & Hove a clean air city with zero emissions by 2030.”
+These new buses are an important part of our commitment to making Brighton & Hove a clean air city.”

 A double decker bus can take as many as 75 cars off the roads in our cities and towns, so when it comes to improving the air quality and congestion in our cities buses are a vital part of the solution.